deltainium/IBDP-Points-Calculator/README.md

 # **The Unofficial IB Diploma Program Points Calculator**

 A quick and comprihensive way to calculate your IB Diploma points all in one package.

 ## **Warning**:
 I'm just a guy with a computer.
 Though I consider my program to work as intended, I may have entirely misunderstood the algorithm the IB uses to calculate their diploma scores.
+**Please avoid using this project for anything remotely important** If you need your diploma score for university and whatnot your best bet would be to consult a teacher or counselor.

+## **Usage**
+Naturally for both Windows and Linux a semi-recent version of [Python](https://www.python.org/) is required.
+### Windows
+Download "calculator.py", navigate to wherever it's saved through your file explorer, and double click like any other program.
 ### Linux
 Open a terminal instance and run:
 ```zsh